Alzheimer Disease Research Grants

 Applications will be adjudicated by a committee as designated by the DMCBH Executive and will include a Chair and 3-4 reviewing members.

-Any questions regarding this program and the application process can also be directed to Chris (chris.crossfield@ubc.ca).
+Please direct any questions regarding this program and the application process to Chris Crossfield (chris.crossfield@ubc.ca).

 2023 Award Recipients